Austin-area Black leaders call for action on vaccine strategy

-State Rep. Sheryl Cole, Travis County Commissioner Jeff Travillion, Mayor Manor Dr. Larry Wallace Jr., and Pflugerville City Council Member Rudy Mateyer joined Harper-Madison to release the following statement this week:
+State Rep. Sheryl Cole, Travis County Commissioner Jeff Travillion, Manor Mayor Dr. Larry Wallace Jr. and Pflugerville City Council Member Rudy Metayer joined Harper-Madison to release a joint statement this week addressing potential inequities in local vaccine distribution.

+"We've said many, many times at this point that the COVID-19 virus has really put a magnifying glass on disparities in the Eastern Crescent and other communities of color and other communities that are existing in the margins," said Harper-Madison.

+Leaders said areas east of Interstate 35 have a lack of grocery stores, pharmacies and clinics, meaning the vaccine isn't as easily accessible for people in that area.

 “The COVID-19 pandemic has created both a public health crisis as well as an economic crisis, and we know we cannot address the latter until we take care of the former.
 We know that our constituents are eager to get back to work.
 They are concerned about their businesses and their livelihoods, real anxieties that underscore the need to maintain a laser-like focus on comprehensive outreach, testing, and now vaccination strategies